 Tutor Support via Distance Learning:

-The focus of our article here will be on ‘distance learning’, since with college courses, there is usually little variation in the amount of tutor support provided, given the structured nature of the training provision.
+The focus of our article here will be on ‘distance learning’ support, since with college courses, there is usually little variation in the amount of tutor support provided, given the structured nature of the training provision.
 (Of course there may be a lot of variation in the quality of the service, but you won’t really know much about that until you have experienced it!)

 So, if you have opted to study via distance learning, the tutor support provided will vary according to which AAT Approved Training Provider you choose to enrol with, and despite what you might think, the most expensive course is not always the best one to choose in terms of the support you might receive.